KennethTrecy/chearmyp_parser/README.md

 means that it can be used as a markup, programming, command, and more.

 ## Syntax Overview
-There are five general kinds of tokens that exist in Chearmyp.
+There are five general kinds of nodes that exist in Chearmyp.
 Take note that Chearmyp still have unstable syntax.
 1. *Comment*.
-These tokens may be used for documentation purposes.
+These nodes may be used for documentation purposes.
 It has two subkinds: *line* comments and *block* comments.
 	- *Line* comment.
 These are comments that only exist in one line and have a pound sign (`#`) prefix.